matthewruehle/ExercisesInC/reading_questions/thinkos.md

 ### Virtual memory

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?
+	- 6 bits (assuming we don't care about capitalization or other such nonsense).

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?
+	- 2^32, or a bit above 4 billion.

 3) What is the difference between "memory" and "storage" as defined in Think OS?
+	- Memory is the data held by a running process, often in RAM; storage is the long-term "reference" like that of a disk drive.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?
+	- GiB is "gibibyte" - 2^30 bytes; GB is "gigabyte" - 10^9 bytes.
+GiB is in base 2, to GB's base 10 - a roughly 7% difference in sizes.

 5) How does the virtual memory system help isolate processes from each other?
+	- Virtual memory allows for processes to have access to a "continuous" space, without potentially reading/writing data that belongs to other processes.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?
+	- Both are positioned so that they could, potentially, expand outwards; putting one at the "top" and one at the "bottom" allows each the most potential room to grow without colliding.

 7) What Python data structure would you use to represent a sparse array?
+	- My first inclination would be a dictionary, where accessing a non-member just returns the null/zero/default value.

 8) What is a context switch?
+	- The OS stops a current process, saving its state, so that resources can be spent on another process - then, later, the original process can be picked up and re-set to the saved state, allowing it to "pick up where it left off," as it were.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.
+	- OK.

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).
+	- yep.

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.
+	- also, yep.

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.
+	- 0x20, or 32 (bytes, I believe).

 ## Chapter 4